 stimulates the regeneration of native forests

-encourages the environmental adequacy of Permanent Preservation Areas and Legal Reserves
+encourages the environmental compliance with Permanent Preservation Areas and Legal Reserves

 inserts environmental service providers into the carbon market